About Us

 Stephanie holds a Master of Arts in Professional Communication from Royal Roads University and a Bachelor of Arts in English Literature from the University of Victoria.
 She’s passionate about supporting others in the field, and her board experience spans from local sport organizations to, more recently, the UVic Alumni Association.

-As a Board member for CPR-VI, Stephanie is excited to contribute to a community that values belonging and lifelong learning.
+As a Board member for CPRS-VI, Stephanie is excited to contribute to a community that values belonging and lifelong learning.
 She believes in the power of thoughtful, holistic communication to build stronger organizations and more connected communities.

 Communications Chair